tidymodels/TMwR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This repository has the sources for _Tidy Modeling with R_ book.
-Its purpose of the book is to demonstrate how the tidyverse can be used to produce high quality models.
-The [_tidymodels packages_](https://github.com/tidymodels) are the focus of the book.
+This repository contains the source for [_Tidy Modeling with R_](https://tmwr.org).
+The purpose of this book is to demonstrate how the [tidyverse](https://www.tidyverse.org/) and [tidymodels](https://www.tidymodels.org/) can be used to produce high quality models.

 # Reproducing the book or results